-Visitors frequent this part of the beach for fun barbecues, picnics at the park or on the beach, enjoy swimming in the shallow waters or enjoying a refreshing ice cream.
+Visitors frequent this part of the beach for fun BBQs, picnics at the park or on the beach, enjoy swimming in the shallow waters or enjoying a refreshing ice cream.

 Bongaree Jetty, Fishing, Swimming, History & Address, Bribie Island, QLD

-Bongaree Jetty is flanked by narrow beaches on each of its sides.
-Kids love to play in the sandy area right next to the jetty since it’s got more room for playing in the sand.
-Back in the shore, the grassy park is spacious enough to lay out picnic mats or chill out in the picnic tables while cooking your own food.
+Narrow beaches flank Bongaree Jetty on each of its sides.
+Kids love to play in the sandy area next to the jetty since it’s got more room for playing in the sand.
+Back on the shore, the grassy park is spacious enough to lay out picnic mats or chill out at the picnic tables while cooking your own food.
 If you’d rather not cook, you can always take away from the cafes and shops that are just within walking distance.
 From fish and chips to burgers, these establishments have something for all cravings.

 Another popular attraction here is the Bribie Island Seaside Museum, located on the southern end of the jetty.
-Here, you can learn all about the fascinating history of the island in a well-decorated museum with splendid views of Moreton Bay and Pumicestone Passage.
-Some of the museum highlights include a collection of preserved fish, replicas of World War II bunkers, a variety of temporary exhibits that change throughout the year, film showings, and much more.
+Here, you can learn all about the island’s fascinating history in a well-decorated museum with splendid views of Moreton Bay and Pumicestone Passage.
+Some museum highlights include a collection of preserved fish, replicas of World War II bunkers, a variety of temporary exhibits that change throughout the year, film showings, and much more.

 For a relaxing seaside escape along with scenic views and history, Bongaree Jetty is highly recommended.